Open Bible Data Home About News OET Key

 Parallel PSA 139:1

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

 BI Psa 139:1 ©

-OET (OET-RV)A song by David for the choir director.
+OET (OET-RV)One of David’s songs for the choir director.

-OET-LVFor_the_choir_director of_Dāvid a_psalm[fn] Oh_Yahweh searched_me and_known.
+OET-LVFor_the_choir_director of_Dāvid a_psalm[fn] Oh_YHWH searched_me and_known.

 You you_know sit_down_I and_rise_up_I you_understand to_thoughts_my from_afar.